lumail/lumail/IMAP.md

 All IMAP operations are carried out by talking to a persistent program `imap-proxy` which connects to the remote IMAP server and also listens upon a Unix domain-socket.

+When Lumail wishes to perform an action, such as listing the remote folders, it will open a connection to the domain-socket, send the request, and read the reply.

 Lumail will launch the proxy-process when necessary, and it will read the connection-details via environmental variables.